justinnhli/oxy-cs-catalog/catalog.md

 Computer Science is about the organization of information and the design of processes that use it.
 This course teaches students to think computationally - how to break down processes into components that can then be fully described - and to acquire other habits necessary for a computer scientist.
 Students should come out of the course able to write simple, but complete, programs of their choosing, and should also be able to diagnose problems in unfamiliar programs.

+FIXME something about self-placement

 ## COMP 146: Statistics

 Comprehensive study of measures of central tendency, variation, probability, the normal distribution, sampling, estimation, confidence intervals, and hypothesis testing.
 Introduction to use of technology in statistics.
 Real-life problems are used to illustrate methods.
-Weekly lab.
+Includes one 1.5-hour lab period per week.
 Not open to students who have completed or are currently enrolled in PSYC 201, BIO 368, MATH 150, or any Mathematics course above 200.

 ## COMP 149: Mathematical Foundations of Computer Science